CoeJoder/ethereum-node/docs/validator-setup.md

 - [ ] browse to the Ethereum Staking Launchpad page:
 	- [mainnet](https://launchpad.ethereum.org/en/overview) or [holesky](https://holesky.launchpad.ethereum.org/en/overview)
-- [ ] keep clicking <button>Continue</button> and <button>I Accept</button> until you reach the `Upload deposit data` page (no need to fill out the webpage forms along the way)
+- [ ] keep clicking <kbd>Continue</kbd> and <kbd>I Accept</kbd> until you reach the `Upload deposit data` page (no need to fill out the forms along the way)
-- [ ] follow the website instructions to upload the `deposit_data-XYZ.json` file from the `validator_keys` directory on the `DATA` USB flash drive
+- [ ] follow the website instructions to upload the `deposit_data-XYZ.json` file from the `validator_keys` directory of the `DATA` USB flash drive
 - [ ] follow the website instructions to connect your MetaMask wallet and complete the deposits: one for each validator
 	- if any of the deposit transactions fail, make a copy of `deposit_data-XYZ.json` and edit it, deleting the validators from the top-level array whose deposits were successful.
 Submit this edited copy to the launchpad website.
 Repeat as necessary until all deposits are complete.
 Any copies of `deposit_data-XYZ.json` made in this way should be deleted afterwards, retaining only the original.
-Seek support on the `ethstaker` Discord server if needed.
+Seek support on the "ethstaker" Discord server if needed.

 ## Next Steps